Bird Point Count Database (no longer available)

 cooperatively by the states and the U.S. Fish and Wildlife Service.

-Production and Habitat Survey, conducted by the U.S. Fish and Wildlife
+Production and Habitat Survey, was conducted by the U.S. Fish and Wildlife

 26-40).
 In the north-central United States strata were phased in during